A typical Williams

 Late Model Williams Electronic Pinball Game Flipper Coils

-If a Williams coil has a "DC" in its part number then this designates it is made to operated on Direct Current.
-Not all coils made for DC have a diode across their terminals.
-Williams and other manufacturers sometimes used large Tungsten switch contacts on their early EM pop bumper and sling-shot coils.
-These contacts could withstand the large kick-back currents when the coil was de-activated.
-Installing a coil diode on these coils will help prevent switch pitting, but will not effect the coil's pull-in strength.
+A Williams coil with a "DC" in its part number is made to operated on Direct Current.
+Not all coils made for DC have a diode across their terminals or even the "DC" designation.
+Installing a coil diode on these direct current coils will help prevent switch pitting, but will not effect the coil's pull-in strength.
+Incorrect diode polarity will cause the solenoid fuse to open or destroy the coil's powering transistor.

-Power supply wires to DC Coils have polarity and can only be attached to the coil with the positive wire going to the coil diode's cathode (negative end wire of diode, Marked with either a white or black band on diode's body) and the negative (grounding) wire going to the Anode or positive end of the diode (a reversed biased diode will only conduct when there is a high voltage reversed polarity inductive "kick back").
+Power supply wires to DC Coils have polarity and can only be attached to the coil with the positive wire going to the coil diode's cathode (negative end wire of diode, Marked with either a white or black band on diode's body) and the negative (grounding) wire going to the Anode or positive end of the diode (a reversed biased diode will only conduct when there is a high voltage reversed polarity inductive "kick back" when the coil is deactivated).
 The Positive end of the diode is not normally marked.
 See this coil diode photo or the replacement BYV 26d diode part listing for more information.

 (1990-Later, DC Powered Coils